 Timing.
 The Center is typically able to accommodate 1-2 visitors per year.
 Please contact us at least six months before your desired start time to inquire about availability.

 Administrative program fee and expenses.
-The administrative program fee for a visit of up to two months by a scholar from outside the United States is US$2,500, which helps to cover the Center’s costs.
+The administrative program fee for a visit of up to two months by a scholar from outside the United States is US$3,000, which helps to cover the Center’s costs.
 For longer visits, an additional monthly fee will apply.
 Because JHU does not offer on-campus accommodations for visiting researchers, all visiting scholars will be responsible for securing and paying for their off-campus living expenses.
-A safe estimate for living expenses in Baltimore is between $2500-$3000 per month, including rental of a furnished apartment near the JHU campus (~$1,500/month), food, transportation in Baltimore, and other incidental expenses.
+A safe estimate for living expenses in Baltimore is between $2000-$3000 per month, including rental of a furnished apartment near the JHU campus (~$1,000/month), food, transportation in Baltimore, and other incidental expenses.
 We are not able to offer visa application support for Visiting Scholars, nor do Visiting Scholars receive a formal appointment to Johns Hopkins University.

 Applying to the program.
 Email a letter of interest to Chelsea Newhouse briefly describing 1) the focus of your research and an outline of your research plan for your time at the Center; 2) your reasons for wanting to conduct your research in the U.S. (if not a U.S. resident) and for selecting the Center as a host organization; and 3) the preferred timing of your visit.
 Please also attach a copy of your CV.